kamoyl/AWS_automation/README.md

   - about own AMIs
   - about working/running instances
   - about volumes
-  - S3 buckets with their features: l
+  - S3 buckets (and their features: lifecycle, encryption, secure access etc)
-    - lifecycle,
-    - encryption,
-    - secure access,
-    - logging (with appropriate permissions)
 - created instances (doesn't matter if by Lambda or directly) are deployed with

 And also: